gonum/license/CONTRIBUTING.md

 Code should be implemented in pure Go.
 Calls to assembly, C, Fortran, or other languages may be justified with performance considerations, but should be opt-in for users.

-### The Gonum Repos
+### The Gonum Repositories

-Here are the current repos for the gonum project.
+Here are the current repositories for the gonum project.
 If code you want to contribute doesn't quite fit in any of them, then please start a discussion on the [mailing list](https://groups.google.com/forum/#!forum/gonum-dev).

 * [matrix](https://github.com/gonum/matrix) - Matrix packages for the Go language.